PayalSurana-02/organized-crime-gdp-analysis/README.md

 ## Organized Crime & GDP Analysis

-This project explores the relationship between organized crime trends and GDP per capita across 193 countries.
-By merging crime indicators from the Global Initiative dataset with economic data, we examine how national resilience and criminal markets correlate with economic performance.
+This project was developed as part of CIS 9650 – Programming for Analytics course at Baruch College.

+This project explores how economic strength (GDP per capita) relates to organized crime activity across 193 countries.
+We combined global crime and economic datasets, cleaned and merged them using Python, and visualized trends through Seaborn and Plotly.
+The goal was to identify patterns in criminal markets, resilience scores, and their economic impacts.

+We built a linear regression model to uncover key indicators affecting GDP and crime exposure.
+The analysis revealed significant regional differences and identified governance and trafficking as major influencers.

 ### Files Included